apache/airflow/UPDATING.md

 better handle the case when a DAG file has multiple DAGs.

 ### Changes to the core operators/hooks

+We strive to ensure that there are no changes that may affect the end user and your files, but this release may contain changes that will require changes to your DAG files.

+This section describes the changes that have been made, and what you need to do to update your DAG File, if you use core operators or any other.

 #### BaseOperator uses metaclass